Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 Merely looking at the net profit margin in dollars for the entire business can hide the fact that losses from some profit centers or sales are being absorbed by others, in essence creating a "robbing Peter to pay Paul" scenario.
 Should the profitable center of the business be discontinued, the business could sustain heavy losses or even go out of business.

 If all sales, regardless of source, are being lumped into one big total, this lopsided scenario is much more likely.
-Prior to being able to accurately forecast sales, a business needs to segment and track the income from each of its profit centers.
+Before accurately forecasting sales, a business needs to segment and track the income from each of its profit centers.
 If this has not been done in the past, it can be quite a project to sift through historical sales receipts and determine sales for each center, although the exercise can be very enlightening and helpful.

 Similarly, COGS for each profit center needs to be evaluated since lower costs for some products may be hiding very high costs for others.

-What is needed to avoid this situation is a separate profit and loss (P&L) statement or report showing the net profit margin for each profit center.
+A separate profit and loss (P&L) statement or report showing the net profit margin for each profit center is needed to avoid this situation.

 © 2013 Heidi Thorne